 Nails, deck screws, pulley for 1/4" rope

-All this cost about $250 from the nearby Home Depot.
-The rest of the materials came from a neighbour's old fence: plentiful amounts of cedar boards and 2 x 4 lumber.
+All this cost about $250 from the nearby Home Depot, except for the lag screws and washers which I got from Fastenal (~$8 each locally despite being more like $12 online).
+I also had to buy a really long 5/8" spade bit to bore the holes in the tree.
+The rest of the materials came from a neighbor's old fence: plentiful amounts of cedar boards and 2 x 4 lumber.
 It was used for the sides, so you can just substitute whatever you'd like to make a railing/walls.

 Step 3: Get your tools